-Article spinning softwares have no capacity to understand the article and rewrite them.
-Search engines do.
 The main power of Latent Semantic Indexing is its ability to expect related words while dealing with a particular topic.
 When it comes across unrelated words to the topic.
 In those cases, it considers the content is spun.
 The idea of LSI may be not clear to you now, keep on reading…

 What are LSI keywords?

-LSI or Latent Semantic Indexing is an alternative term for synonyms or similar words used by Google.
 Have you ever wondered how Google and other search engines differentiate between homonyms (same word with different meanings)?